dotnet/docs/docs/csharp/whats-new/tutorials/interpolated-string-handler.md

 ## Implement the handler pattern

-The step is to build an *interpolated string handler* that recreates the current behavior.
+This step is to build an *interpolated string handler* that recreates the current behavior.
 An interpolated string handler is a type that must have the following characteristics:

 - The <xref:System.Runtime.CompilerServices.InterpolatedStringHandlerAttribute?displayProperty=fullName> applied to the type.
 - A constructor that has two `int` parameters, `literalLength` and `formatCount`.
 (More parameters are allowed).